On MDS Property of g-Circulant Matrices: Abstract

 \section{Abstract}

 Circulant Maximum Distance Separable (MDS) matrices have gained significant importance due to their applications in the diffusion layer of the AES block cipher.
-In $2013$, Gupta and Ray established that circulant involutory matrices of order greater than $3$ cannot be MDS.
+In $2013$, Gupta and Ray established that circulant involutory matrices of order greater than $3$ cannot be MDS over $\mathbb{F}_{2^m}$.
 This finding prompted a generalization of circulant matrices and the involutory property of matrices by various authors.
 In $2016$, Liu and Sim introduced cyclic matrices by changing the permutation of circulant matrices.
 In $1961,$ Friedman introduced $g$-circulant matrices which form a subclass of cyclic matrices.
 In this article, we first discuss $g$-circulant matrices with involutory and MDS properties.
 We prove that $g$-circulant involutory matrices of order $k \times k$ cannot be MDS unless $g \equiv -1 \pmod k.$ Next, we delve into $g$-circulant semi-involutory and semi-orthogonal matrices with entries from finite fields.
 We establish that the $k$-th power of the associated diagonal matrices of a $g$-circulant semi-orthogonal (semi-involutory) matrix of order $k \times k$ results in a scalar matrix.
-These findings can be viewed as an extension of the results concerning circulant matrices established by Chatterjee {\it{et al.}} in $2022.$
+These findings extend the recent results on circulant matrices established by Kumar {\it{et al.}} $(2026)$ and Chatterjee {\it{et al.}} $(2022)$.
+Furthermore, we prove that cyclic matrices of order $2^{d} \times 2^{d}$ over finite fields of characteristic $2$ cannot simultaneously possess both the MDS and semi-orthogonal properties.

 \hrulefill

 {\textbf{Keywords}: g-Circulant Matrices, Involutory Matrices, MDS Matrices, Semi-involutory Matrices, Semi-orthogonal Matrices.}

 { \textbf{2020 Mathematics Subject Classification.} Primary: 12E20, 15B10, 94A60 ; Secondary: 15B05 }.\\